 In order to calculate the residential land area required to accommodate future population growth, the household target of, 436 additional households is divided by the net residential density.
-Density in the RS 12,500 zone is 2.8 to 3.2 dwelling units per acre, and density in the RS 20,000 zone is 1.7 to 2.0 dwelling units per gross acre.
-Therefore, a minimum of 145 acres zoned RS 12,500 or 236 acres zoned RS 20,000 are necessary to accommodate the population growth projected for the City of Brier over the 20-year planning period.
-13 c.
+Density in the RS 12,500 zone is 2.8 to 3.2 dwelling units per acre.
+Therefore, a minimum of 145 acres zoned RS 12,500 is necessary to accommodate the population growth projected for the City of Brier over the 20-year planning period.

+c.
 Residential Land Capacity